The Alkaline Way

 Stress can lead to acidosis.
 The fight or flight response, even at a low grade, slows down digestion, assimilation, and elimination and increases levels of cortisol and adrenaline.
 Left unchecked, this can lead to high acid levels in the body eventually eroding health.

-Other factors that contribute to acidosis:
+Other factors that contribute to over-acidity:

 Common nutrient deficiencies: